wrfrohlich/BITalino_Server/README.md

 Inside the folder 'processing' there are two files, the first file (start_processing.sh) is used to download the necessary libraries, after the download the second line call the other file (processing.py).
 The python code has the goal to receive all data from the C++ code via socket, the python code opens UDP sockets as server.

-In the first part of the code are defined the libraries, in the second part are difined the global variables of the code, the function `socket.socket(socket.AF_INET, socket.SOCK_DGRAM)` define the protocol and `bind('',18101)` is used to define the IP address and the port of the socket server.
+In the first part of the code are defined the libraries, in the second part are difined the global variables of the code, the function `socket.socket(socket.AF_INET, socket.SOCK_DGRAM)` define the protocol and `bind('',18101)` is used to define the IP address and port of the socket server.
+In the third part of the code is defined the functions, in this part there is the `'register_datasabe'` function used to make the connection with the database and post the data.
+The variable `DSN = 'dbname=bitalino user=postgres host=database'` define the database, user and host that will be used and the variable `SQL = 'INSERT INTO patients (name, ecg, eda, time) VALUES (%s, %s, %s, %s)'` define what it is the table that will be saved all data and categories.

+Finally, in the fourth part is the main function, a loop that opens the socket and receives the information from the acquisition application.
+Each data is received from a different ports and theses data is received and converted into information in the correct format.
+After all data are received, the program call the function `'register_datasabe'` to make the connection with the database and post the data.

 #### 2.5 - Using the Acquisition (__C++__):